brohitbrose/linkedin-games/README.md

 **Observation:** If a cell isn't currently solvable, then it definitely remains unsolvable unless either its containing row its containing column column receives an update.

+#### Our Algorithm

-Let's assume that we have a `consolidateLine(line)` method that accepts a line, marks every cell that can confidently be marked, then returns the changelist.
+Let's assume that we have a `consolidateLine(line)` method that accepts a line, marks every cell that can confidently be marked (including cells that can be marked given previous marks made in `consolidateLine`), then returns the changelist of cells.
-The following algorithm provably solves an Invariant B type Tango grid while limiting the number of explored blank cells to only reasonable candidates.
+The following algorithm provably solves an Invariant B type Tango grid while limiting the number of explored blank cells to only reasonable candidates (note: false positives are still very much possible):

 ```
 lineQueue := [] # duplicate-free queue